-Polacco shares her childhood triumph over dyslexia and discovery of reading through a 5th grade girl named Trisha.
+Polacco shares her childhood triumph over dyslexia and discovery of reading through the eyes of a fifth-grade girl named Trisha.
 Trisha endures the cruel taunts of classmates who call her "dumb," and falls behind in her studies.
-But the encouragement and efforts of a new 5th grade teacher, Mr. Falker, help her finally learn to read.
+But the encouragement and efforts of a new fifth grade teacher, Mr. Falker, help her finally learn to read.

 Classroom Tip: I use this book specifically to help my struggling students realize that learning to read takes time.
 Since children internalize critical comments made by others and suffer for their differences, this also makes all students aware of the importance of respecting fellow readers in the reading community, regardless of their reading ability.

 Tomas and the Library Lady by Pat Mora

 This is a story about a librarian who teaches a migrant boy to love books.
 She introduces him to stories about dinosaurs, horses, and American Indians and allows him to take books home where he shares them with his parents, grandfather, and brother.

 Classroom Tip: This book is great to read when you are introducing student recommendations because it is the suggestions of the librarian that help Tomas realize the power and enjoyment of reading.

 I chose to include one book on persuasive writing to help you teach your students to persuade their fellow readers when writing their book recommendations and their book commercials.
 Student advertisers must learn how to persuade their classmates if they hope to convince others in the reading community to read the books they are promoting.

 Persuasive Writing: Mini-Lessons, Strategies, and Activities by Tara McCarthy

 This book provides teachers with mini-lessons and strategies for helping students become more successful when writing with the intention of persuading their audience.
 There are specific lessons on analyzing commercials and writing convincing editorials.